SpectoLabs/hoverfly/docs/pages/keyconcepts/simulations/pairs.rst

 Binary data in responses
 ~~~~~~~~~~~~~~~~~~~~~~~~

 JSON is a text-based file format so it has no intrinsic support for binary data.
-Therefore if Hoverfly a response body containin] binary data (images, gzipped, etc), the response body will be base64 encoded and the `encodedBody` field set to true.
+Therefore if Hoverfly a response body contains binary data (images, gzipped, etc), the response body will be base64 encoded and the `encodedBody` field set to true.

 .. literalinclude:: ../../simulations/basic-encoded-simulation.json
    :lines: 47-48